 “It is not possible to turn the sympathetic nervous system off completely, but I think of shifting one’s breathing to a modulated, slow, relaxed pattern of not overly deep inhales and exhales as a way to turn the volume down on it,” Rhoads explains.

 Deep breathing instead involves taking slower, longer breaths from your stomach to counter the short, rapid breaths that you default to when stressed or anxious.

 Rhoads likes to teach deep breathing by first having someone activate their sympathetic nervous system.
 You can do this by sitting comfortably, closing your eyes and imagining an extremely stressful situation.
 Notice how your body responds: Your chest might tighten, your breathing might grow shallower and your heart might beat faster.

 Next, turn your attention to your breath.
 Focus on breathing from your stomach, pushing your stomach out each time you inhale.
 Take longer breaths, counting to at least three for each inhalation and exhalation.
 Keep doing this even though it may feel uncomfortable at first.
 After a while, you will start to notice your body feeling more relaxed.

 “Noticing the differences for yourself in how your body feels is more powerful than anyone describing it to you,” Rhoads says.

 Deep breathing may be simple, but it isn’t necessarily easy.
 It can quiet your nervous system in a short amount of time, though it probably won’t provide instant relief from all anxiety.
 The more you practice, the better you’ll get at it and the more you’ll be able to use it in times of stress to help calm yourself down.

-Deep breathing tips
+Deep breathing exercises for anxiety

 Here are some ways to up your deep breathing game.